 To celebrate the arrival of a new year, the Japanese eat "toshikoshi (moving on to the next year) soba" on New Years Eve.
 Through tradition, soba has become a lucky charm during important events and festivals.

 While buckwheat is grown in many countries, the history of soba in Japan began roughly 9000 years before present.
 Since the 16th century, soba has taken the noodle form that people are accustomed to seeing today.
 The way soba is processed and seasoned are all uniquely Japanese.

 about the experience

-We invite you to explore soba-making under a chef who has studied at a Michelin 2-star restaurant.
+We invite you to explore soba-making under a professional chef.
 While you are in Japan, we would like for you to enjoy the pleasure of soba-making (and soba-eating) at Itamae's famed shop.